Global Mind Tests

 How to interpret your score

 If your WPM is decent but your score stays noticeably lower, accuracy is probably dragging the result down.
 If accuracy is high but WPM is low, technique and finger movement efficiency are more likely the bottleneck.
-The best long-term sign is a gradual increase in speed without a clear rise in error rate.

 What skills can this improve?